hqrms/olympic-winners-data-viz/README.md

 This repository contains the python codes used to generate the visualization of the sample data, displayed on [ag-grid].
 The libraries used in this project are referenced on the dependencies topic and the language is Python.

-To run and see the visualizations you can use the Jupyter Notebook or run the python code locally
+To run and see the visualizations you can use the Jupyter Notebook or run the python code locally.

+The JSON code can be found on https://www.ag-grid.com/example-assets/olympic-winners.json

 ## Why Plotly?